 One goal of HIV research is to identify new drugs that have fewer side effects.
 The following side effects were observed in some of the studies of MVA.HIVconsv listed above.BCN01 (NCT01712425); BCN02-Romi (NCT02616874):

-In the BCN01 study, the majority of participants experienced side effects, ranging from mild to moderate in intensity.
-Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.14
+In the BCN01 study, the majority of participants experienced side effects, which ranged from mild to moderate in intensity.
+Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.13

-In this Phase II study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
+In this Phase 2 study, 97% of participants who received ART along with ChAdV63.HIVconsv, MVA.HIVconsv, and vorinostat experienced side effects.
 Seventy percent of these side effects were mild, 23% were moderate, and 3% were severe in intensity.
-In comparison, in the group that received ART only, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
-No serious side effects related to the study vaccines were reported.11,16,17
+In the group that only received ART, 73% of participants experienced a side effect, of which 33% were mild, 20% were moderate, and 20% were severe.
+No serious side effects related to the study vaccines were reported.10,15,16

 Because MVA.HIVconsv is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of MVA.HIVconsv continues, additional information on possible side effects will be gathered.